nanitight/ShooterAssess/README.md

 for after the enemy is destroyed.

 The **Player** script allows for player camera movement and changing the color of the **Line Renderer** component.
-The Line Renderer is defined to use on 2 points.
+The Line Renderer is defined to use only 2 points.
 The *start* point of the straight line and the *end* point.
 On player movement, the end point of the line is adjusted to be *max distance* defined ahead(forward) of the player's view after player movement.
 It also defines a timer for when you can shoot again after a previous shot.
 If the Physics raycast starting at the start of the line, going straight forward for a  *max distance* is used to get a **RayCastHit**, if the hit collider is of the **Enemy**, that enemy is destroyed using the defined action in **EnemyManager**.